TomObungu/breakbeat/README.md

 # Installation Issues
 - If you recieve an error such as MSVCP140.dll is missing then it means you do not have Microsoft Visual C++ Redistributable 2015-2022.

-# Bugs
+# Known Bugs
 - The text in the settings menu will show trailing zeros after the decimal point whilst editing scroll speed
-- Creating a new chart in the chart editor may not always let you place notes in the chart
+- Creating a new chart in the chart editor may not always let you place notes in the chart nor will the grid lines show up
 - Sometimes pressing enter twice whilst editing settings crashes the game
 - Playing another chart after finishing a chart entirely will cause the chart to never advance to the scores page
 - Trying to load into another chart after finishing a chart may cause the chart to text to be black and the song to not load